dat3Cph/material/flow1/jpa/week1/StudentExercise.md

 **Exercise 2: Q & A**

 1. Why do we need a no-arg constructor in an entity class?
-2. Where in the HibernateConfig (line) file do we
+2. Investigate where we in our code can change the following:
    - specify the database dialect?
    - specify the JDBC connection properties?
    - add annotated classes?